kumu/docs/guides/advanced-settings.md

 ## WebGL Renderer

 You can switch from using our standard canvas-based renderer to a WebGL renderer.
-The WebGL renderer is helpful when working with large maps and should be able to handle networks in the tens of thousands of elements.
-To switch renderers, add:
+The WebGL renderer is helpful when working with large maps and should be able to handle networks with thousands of elements and connections.
+To switch renderers, just add:

 ```
 @settings {